-A summary of the work of the governing body during 2017-18
+A summary of the work of the governing body during 2018-19

 - We reviewed, updated and approved a range of policies all relating to the effective running of the school and ensuring the best possible outcomes to children’s education.

 - We monitored the school’s effectiveness as a C of E school through visits to school and by joining in with school acts of worship and attending Christmas performances.
 In particular governors monitored assemblies planned and led by children.

 - We further developed links between the school and local churches (especially Oakwood church) through encouraging external visits to the school from local churches, ensuring the school is represented in church newsletters, reporting to Oakwood church PCC and participation in church/school events ourselves.
 Governors supported and monitored the contribution of local church members through the “Open the Book” project.
 Oakwood church was invited by the school to have a stall at the school summer fair.
 Governors facilitated this which gave an opportunity for people within the school community to meet those from the church community and for informal conversations to take place about the role of the church.

 - Several governors helped administer SATS tests for children who needed to take the tests separately from their peers.
 This increased understanding of SEND provision within the school.

 - We monitored health and safety in the school through discussions and visits.

 - We continued to monitor the refurbishment of the school house which is now fully functional as an extra resource for the school.

 - We continued to evaluate and improve our effectiveness as a governing body.
 We supported new governors through individual induction meetings and all governors with an individual annual review meeting.